godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 - bathy_meter.nc, ahmcoef.nc, subbasins.nc, geothermal_heating.nc are files you need to generates from paleogeography you use.
 -

-You also need to modify the COMP/oasis.card with the file you created from the corresponding LMDZOR simulation
+You also need to modify the COMP/oasis.card with the file you created from the corresponding LMDZOR simulation.
+[If it does not remind you something, you may be have missed this step [here](#create-file-for-oasis)]
  - Specify the flatx and sstoc files.
 The sstoc file should correspond to the SST file you used in the previous ELC step.
 You can also create it using specific script in case you want to restart the ocean from an existing simulation.

 _Generic SST files can be found here:_